 - recognise the diversity of service providers and consumers

-Public consultation has been conducted on two parts of the single quality framework – the draft single set of standards and options for a streamlined approach for assessing provider performance against quality standards.
+Public consultation was conducted on two parts of the single quality framework – the draft Aged Care Quality Standards and options for assessing performance against the Aged Care Quality Standards .

 More information on the quality of both residential and community aged care services will help consumers to make informed decisions about their care and services.